 host allows the container to share the same network namespace as the host OS.
 When this is set, any ports exposed on the container will be exposed locally on the device.
 This is necessary for features such as bluetooth.

-volumes field to link a directory in your container to the
+volumes field of the service to link a directory in your container to your named volume.
+The named volume should also be specified at the top level of the

 version: '2' volumes: resin-data: services: example: build: ./example volumes: - 'resin-data:/data'

-In addition, there are some resin.io specific labels that can be defined in the
+In addition to the settings above, there are some resin.io specific labels that can be defined in the

 |io.resin.features.dbus||false||Bind mounts the host OS dbus into the container using